Mental health of LGBTQ people: Anxiety

-LGBT individuals are nearly three times more likely to experience anxiety compared to heterosexual individuals.
-Gay and bisexual men are more likely to have generalized anxiety disorder (GAD) as compared to heterosexual men.
+LGBTQ individuals are nearly three times more likely to experience anxiety compared to heterosexual individuals.
+Gay and bisexual men are more likely to have generalized anxiety disorder (GAD) compared to heterosexual men.
+Minority stressors, such as homophobia and discrimination, increase the likelihood of anxiety among LGBTQ individuals.
+LGBTQ individuals are often apprehensive of prejudice from others; this constant alertness can cause chronic stress, which can lead to anxiety.

 Depression

 Individuals who identify as non-heterosexual or gender non-conforming are more likely to experience depressive episodes and suicide attempts than those who identify as heterosexual.
-Based solely on their gender identity and sexual orientation, LGBT individuals face stigma, societal bias, and rejection that increase the likelihood of depression.
+Based solely on their gender identity and sexual orientation, LGBTQ individuals face stigma, societal bias, and rejection that increase the likelihood of depression.
 Gay and bisexual men are more likely to have major depression and bipolar disorder than heterosexual men.

 Transgender youth are nearly four times more likely to experience depression, as compared to their non-transgender peers.
-Compared to LGBT youth with highly accepting families, LGBT youth with less accepting families are more than three times likely to consider and attempt suicide.
+Compared to LGBTQ youth with highly accepting families, LGBTQ youth with less accepting families are more than three times likely to consider and attempt suicide.
 As compared to individuals with a level of certainty in their gender identity and sexuality (such as LGB-identified and heterosexual students), youth who are questioning their sexuality report higher levels of depression and worse psychological responses to bullying and victimization.
 Transgender youth who report higher feelings of internalized transphobia are found to be more likely to meet the diagnostic criteria for depression.
 On the other hand, those who report their perceived physical appearance are consistent with their internal gender identity are less likely to be diagnosed with depression.

-31% of LGBT older adults report depressive symptoms.
-LGBT older adults experience LGBT stigma and ageism that increase their likeliness to experience depression.
+31% of LGBTQ older adults report depressive symptoms.
+LGBTQ older adults experience LGBTQ stigma and ageism that increase their likeliness to experience depression.

-Post-traumatic stress disorder
+Post-traumatic stress disorder (PTSD)

-LGBT individuals experience higher rates of trauma than the general population, the most common of which include intimate partner violence, sexual assault and hate violence.
-Compared to heterosexual populations, LGBT individuals are at 1.6 to 3.9 times greater risk of probable PTSD.
+LGBTQ individuals experience higher rates of trauma than the general population, the most common of which include intimate partner violence, sexual assault and hate violence.
+Compared to heterosexual populations, LGBTQ individuals are at 1.6 to 3.9 times greater risk of probable PTSD.
 One-third of PTSD disparities by sexual orientation are due to disparities in child abuse victimization.